ANDREWOLAITANTOLUTAIWO/3mtt_log_reg/README.md

 22	Online boarding	-0.002954	0.002954
 2	Type of Travel_Business travel	0.002641	0.002641
 8	Flight Distance	-0.000430	0.000430
+25	Intercept	-0.190506	0.190506

 Features like Inflight entertainment, Class (Business vs. Eco), and Customer Type have the most significant impact on satisfaction, with higher positive coefficients indicating a strong positive correlation with satisfaction and higher negative coefficients indicating a strong negative correlation.
+The model coefficients, now including the intercept, have been successfully displayed and sorted by their absolute values.
+The Intercept has a coefficient of -0.190506.

 ## Business Recommendations for Improving Customer Satisfaction